CMulas/IF_quantification/README.md

 Most of the rest of the code is about diagnostic plots to make sure the analysis worked and that the threshold makes sense.
 ![Threshold values](https://user-images.githubusercontent.com/61800079/109636542-9d7a5f00-7b43-11eb-93a2-9f9f97d51b72.png)

-## Analysis
+## 3. Analysis of percentage of positive cells across conditions
 File "3.
-Analysis percentages.R" allows quantification of percentages of positive cells, to compare across experiments, calculate statistics, etc.
+Analysis percentages.R" allows quantification of percentages of positive cells, to compare across experiments, calculate statistics, etc. Can merge multiple replicates at this stage.